Wondering How to Live a Simple Life In America? 5 Great Ways to Simplify!

 How Can I Simplify My Life in America?

-So how can you start living simply in America if your house is humongous?
+So now it’s time to figure out how to live a simple life in America.
+What if your house is humongous?
 Simply put, think about downsizing.
 If you can’t downsize think about simplifying what is in your home and perhaps limiting how many rooms you use.

-If you don’t have a huge house you can still simplify life in America.
+If you don’t have a huge house you can still start living a simpler life in America.
 How?
 By realizing how much you already have and not striving for bigger and better.
 You can appreciate that your home is probably more than sufficient and not fill it with junk.

 One thing I loved about my little apartment was that it took no time at all to clean.
 When you are looking at housing options remember that you will have to clean every square foot and you will have higher utilities and taxes too!

-But I’m Wondering How to Have a Simple Life in America With My Overflowing Closet…
+But I’m Wondering How to Live a Simple Life in America With My Overflowing Closet…

 Many Americans are addicted to fast fashion.
 With “Target runs”, Amazon essentials, and weekends at the mall being the norm it is easy to buy cheap clothes on a whim.